 His professional background also includes Concertmaster with the Terre Haute Symphony, Indiana, and Associate Concertmaster with the Brandenburg Philharmonic Potsdam, Germany.
 Since 2011, he leads the Ensemble du Monde in New York City as their Concertmaster.

-As founding member of SWARMIUS Dr. Olschofka has performed extensively across the United States and Europe in the past six years in multiple performances in New York City, Los Angeles, Miami, Berlin, Hamburg, Stockholm, Ljubljana and Venice.
-Aside from the classical repertoire, he has premiered numerous contemporary works for solo violin along with uniquecombinations of acoustic instruments with live electronics.
+As a proponent of contemporary music, Olschofka is a co-founder of SWARMIUS, a multi-facetted contemporary music ensemble that has performed extensively across the United States and Europe throughout the past six years in New York City, Los Angeles, Portland, San Francisco, San Diego, Philadelphia, Miami, Berlin, Hamburg, Stockholm, Ljubljana, and Venice.
+Olschofka has premiered numerous contemporary works for violin, violin solo, and violin along with live electronics.

 Olschofka holds a Bachelor and Master degree from the Music Conservatory “Hanns Eisler” in Berlin, Germany, a Performance Certificate from Indiana University, Bloomington, and a Doctorate from the University of California San Diego, combining the best of both cultural worlds in his performing and teaching.

 As a pedagogue, Olschofka has served as faculty at Indiana University in Bloomington, San Diego StateUniversity, the Bay View Music Festival, and is currently Associate Professor of Violin at the University of North Texas in Denton, Texas.
 His former students are members of world-renowned orchestras such as LA Philharmonic, San Diego Symphony, and Houston Symphony, and won prizes at national and international competitionssuch as the Boyer Music Competition, Fischoff National Chamber Music, and the Osaka International Chamber Music Competition in Japan.